-Another hotbed of Revolutionary War activity, Fraunces Tavern hosted a dinner party where both Aaron Burr and Alexander Hamilton were both in attendance - just one week before their fateful duel.
+Another hotbed of Revolutionary War activity, Fraunces Tavern hosted a dinner party where Aaron Burr and Alexander Hamilton were both in attendance - just one week before their fateful duel.
 Today the site is a museum as well as a bar and restaurant.
 Eat, drink and be merry - just don’t get any ideas about pulling pistols in Weehawken.

 Trinity Church Museum